HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 INCLUDED: Pre-consumer scrap embedded emissions (2026 anti-circumvention rule)

-FUTURE REVIEW (2027): Scope 2 indirect electricity emissions — currently excluded, under evaluation for extension
+FUTURE REVIEW (2027): Scope 2 indirect electricity emissions are currently excluded but are under strict evaluation for extension.

 INCLUDED: Blast furnace process emissions